 Hover over a wire to confirm the colour

-Note 1: There are three separate green circuits - the original circuit fed from the 2nd fuse up in the 4-way block and two others each fed by their own in-line fuse - one from the white/brown circuit off the relay contact feeding the cooling fan switch, and one from the white from the ignition switch feeding indicators, heater switch, tach, and heated rear window switch.
+Note 1: There are three separate green circuits - the original circuit fed from the 2nd fuse up in the 4-way block, and two others each fed by their own in-line fuse - one from the white/brown circuit off the relay contact feeding the cooling fan switch, and one from the white from the ignition switch feeding indicators, heater switch, tach, and heated rear window switch.
 These fuses are located below the fusebox, probably with the hazard flasher fuse which has brown wires both sides.
+The cooling fan fuse has thicker wires both sides than the one for tach, heater fan, indicators and GT HRW.

 Note 2: There are three separate white circuits - one from the ignition switch feeding the ignition relay, coil (via the ballast resistance) and the in-line fuse for one sub-set of the green circuits, another in the rear harness feeding the fuel pump, and the third feeding the ignition warning light, these last two off the white/brown circuit from the relay contact.